Assistant Chef Lesson 1: Kitchen Safety

 Keep all sharp knives and dangerous equipment out of your child’s reach.
 Even if your child is usually careful, they may not always understand the difference between a child-safe utensil and a sharp kitchen tool.
 It is best to be cautious and make sure unsafe tools are only handled by an adult.

-Simple Kitchen Safety Reminders for Ages 3-6
+Simple Kitchen Safety Reminders for Beginner Cooks

 • Always cook with an adult nearby